Quick stress reduction tools are needed now more than ever! Has your pain increased over the last few months? Well, stress and pain go hand in hand.

 People are seeking therapy more than ever.
 Use stress techniques now that work for you.
 Your body and mind will thank you.

 Don’t do anything that takes too much thought because when you are in the midst of a high-stress moment, your memory cannot recall complicated things.
-Write these ideas on sticky notes and put them up all over your house.
+Write your favorite stress reduction tools on sticky notes and put them up all over your house.

 Take the time each day to reduce your stress, since this will decrease your pain and don’t we all want a little less discomfort?